SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 ### Environment

-For this exercise, you will work on an SAP Analytics Cloud for Planning tenant.
+For this exercise, you will work on a SAP Analytics Cloud for Planning tenant.
 For information on how to request system access please refer to ???

 ### Exercise Instructions